ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 2. The image is not inside a heading.
 3. The image has title text.

 Captions are assumed via the title text.
-Image captions must be plain text and never contain formatting nor link markup.
+Image captions must be plain text without the.
 Images with captions are also centred with the image on the website.

 #### Max image width

-The osu! wiki will give every image a max-width, being the width of the article body (680 pixels).
-This means when an image's width is more than 680 pixels, you should consider downscaling it to 680 pixels to limit wasted digital space.
+The osu! wiki gives every image a max-width, being the width of the article body (680 pixels).
+When an image's width is more than 680 pixels, consider downscaling it.

 #### Annotating images

 When annotating images, use *Exo 2 light*.
 For Chinese, Korean, Japanese characters, use *Microsoft YaHei*.

 Try to limit writing text in images, as it is difficult for translators (and other editors) to edit them.

-##### Translating annotated images

-When translating annotated images, the localised image version must be placed in the same directory as the original version (i.e. the English version).
-The filename of a localised image version must start with the original version's name, followed by a hyphen, followed by the locale name (in caps).
-For example:

-- `hardrock_mod_vs_easy_mod.jpg` (i.e. in English)
-- `hardrock_mod_vs_easy_mod-DE.jpg` (i.e. in German)
-- `hardrock_mod_vs_easy_mod-ZH-TW.jpg` (i.e. in Traditional Chinese)

 #### Screenshots of gameplay